sobandev/Automated-Report-Generator/docs/README.md

          ('Dell XPS 13', 140),
          ('Sony WH-1000XM5 Headphones', 110);
      ```

-5. **Configure Gmail**:
-   - Enable 2FA on your Gmail account.
-   - Generate an app-specific password (under "App passwords" in your Google Account settings).
+   - Enable 2FA on your Gmail account and generate an app-specific password (under "App passwords" in your Google Account settings).
    - Update `src/config.py` with your Supabase and Gmail credentials:
      ```python
      # src/config.py